victoriacheng15/website/blog/2022/12-21-react-hooks-usereducer/index.md

 The `useReducer` takes 2 arguments: a reducer function and an initial state.

-- The **reducer function** takes the `current state` and an `action`, and then returns the `new state` based on the action type.
+- The **reducer function** takes the `current state` and an `action` and then returns the `new state` based on the action type.
-- The **useReducer hook** return an array with 2 values, the `current state` and `a dispatch function`.
+- The **useReducer hook** returns an array with 2 values, the `current state` and `a dispatch function`.
 The dispatch function is used to trigger an action and update the state.

 ```js
 import { useReducer } from "react";